MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 ms.author: "rkarlin"
 ---
 # Getting started with Cloud App Security
   [!INCLUDE[Adallom1](./includes/adallom1_md.md)] helps customers take advantage of the benefits of cloud applications while maintaining control through improved visibility of activity and increased protection over critical company data.
-This documentation walks you through the following steps to work with [!INCLUDE[Adallom](./includes/adallom_md.md)].
+This documentation walks you through the following steps to work with Cloud App Security.

- Your organization must have a license for [!INCLUDE[Adallom](./includes/adallom_md.md)] in order to use the product.
+ Your organization must have a license for Cloud App Security in order to use the product.
 For more information see [How to buy Cloud App Security](https://www.microsoft.com/en-us/server-cloud/products/cloud-app-security/default.aspx) and check the [Licensing resources](https://www.microsoft.com/en-us/server-cloud/products/cloud-app-security/default.aspx).

-> [!NOTE]An Office 365 license is not required for [!INCLUDE[Adallom](./includes/adallom_md.md)].
+> [!NOTE]An Office 365 license is not required for Cloud App Security.

 ## Get started quickly with Cloud App Security